Pengfeicc/SF-Mask-RCNN/README.md

-# Synthetic Dataset RGB-D Fusion Mask R-CNN for unknown objects segmentation
+# Synthetic Dataset Mask R-CNN with RGB-D Fusion for unknown objects segmentation

 ## Updates
 ### Test in different scenes by realsense d435(2022/05/27)